-I directly teach Japanese language to some “students”.
+I directly teach Japanese language to some “students” on face to face.
 I often ask them “Why do you want to study Japanese?”
 Some answers “I want to work for Japanese company in future.”

 In this post, I want to inform you what you should know about working for Japanese company before entering based on my experience.